 At the end of the day - it's all about their future.

 We aim to help educate young people to be the next generation of water thought leaders for their communities and the wider world.
-That could be as simple (and important) as serving on a local water resource committee, or exploring the burgeoning opportunities and career pathways in the water and blue tech infrastructure and innovation sectors.
+That could be as simple (and important) as serving on a local water resource committee, or exploring the burgeoning opportunities and career pathways in the water, marine and blue tech infrastructure and innovation sectors.

-Participating in the 2017 CleanTechOpen convinced us to pull the innovation pillar out of the non-profit business model, and set up a separate legal entity called the Blue Incubator - a Public Benefit Corporation committing 10% of its profits towards scholarships & fellowships at the Blue Institute.
-Our sister institution, creating regional and global economic development, supports innovation and entrepreneurship in clean water, aquaculture, and marine technology.
-The Blue Incubator is the first oceanfront "Blue Tech" incubator on the eastern seaboard!
+Participating in the 2017 CleanTechOpen Accelorator convinced us to pull the innovation pillar out of the non-profit business model, and set up a separate legal entity, Blue Institute Labs, PBC called the Blue Incubator - which is a Public Benefit Corporation committing 10% of its profits towards scholarships & fellowships at the Blue Institute at Cape Cod Bay.The Blue Innovation Center, a vision that co-locates the two entitities, supports regional and global economic development, research, entrepreneurship and commercialization in water security, aquaculture, BlueTech, and marine technology.

 Are you passionate about what we're doing?
 Are you ready to dig in?
 Let us know!
 We are always looking for volunteers to help us make our vision a reality.
 We'll help you find a way to volunteer that best suits you.
 We're excited to have you join the team!

-Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
-We couldn't accomplish our goals without the help of supporters like you.
+Whether you help through monetary donations, volunteering your time with us, or spreading our mission through word-of-mouth, thank you.
+We accomplish our goals with the help of supporters like you.